-- Enabled: when enabled, the oMG will check for any update(s) which have been published to Sierra Wireless' central repository, and automatically download and apply them. - Allow Downgrade: when enabled, software versions lower than that currently installed can be downloaded and applied as well as upgrades.
-When disabled, only higher versions will be downloaded and applied while downgrades are not allowed. - Only Apply Updates On Boot: when enabled, this option ensures that downloaded updates are not applied until the next reboot.
-This option is enabled by default and is the preferred option because it can avoid any unexpected reboots during the update process. - If disabled, the software can be manually applied by navigating to LCI > General > Tools and executing the apply downloaded software updates command.
+- Enabled: when enabled, the oMG will check for any update(s) which have been published to In Motion's central repository, and automatically download and apply them. - Only Downgrade: when enabled, only software versions lower than that currently installed will be downloaded and applied.
+When disabled, only higher versions will be downloaded and applied. - Only Apply Updates On Boot: when enabled, this option ensures that downloaded updates are not applied until the next reboot.
+This option is enabled by default and is the preferred option because it can avoid any unexpected reboots during the update process.

+If disabled, the software can be manually applied by navigating to LCI->General->Tools and executing the apply-downloaded-software-updates command.

-Note: In cases where the unit is never shut off (i.e. when a vehicle is in operation 24 hours a day, 7 days a week), this option may need to be disabled in order to allow for updates to occur.
-Contact Sierra Wireless Technical Support to determine if this is the best setting for your fleet.
+Note: in cases where the unit is never shut off (i.e. when a vehicle is in operation 24 hours a day, 7 days a week), this option may need to be disabled in order to allow for updates to occur.
+Contact In Motion Support to determine if this is the best setting for your fleet.

 - Burn BIOS: when enabled, installs updates to the system's BIOS. - Ignition Shutdown Delay Override: the oMG only performs updates when the ignition is turned on.
-Should the ignition be turned off during an update, this option will override the Uptime Extension After Ignition Off shutdown option (see Shutdown on page 89) by the number of hours specified.
+Should the ignition be turned off during an update, this option will override the Uptime Extension After Ignition Off shutdown option (see Appendix A.12.2) by the number of hours specified.

-Note: Care must be taken when specifying a value.
+Note: care must be taken when specifying a value.
 If not enough time is specified then the unit may turn off before the update is complete.
 If too much time is specified, then the vehicle's battery may be drained.

 - Download Bandwidth Limit: sets the maximum bandwidth (in KB/s) available for downloading updates over the WAN link.
 This can be used to ensure that adequate bandwidth is available for regular communications over the WAN. - Download Timeout: the amount of time (in seconds) after which the failure to receive data should be considered to have timed out.
 In this case, the download operation will stop and continue the next time the gateway comes online again.
-This field is useful for slower links which may require larger values when dealing with large files or when dealing with a bad link that frequently jumps between being offline and online.

-- Download on High Cost Link: when enabled, the oMG will download the update even when a high cost WAN link is in use (e.g. a cellular connection).
+This field is useful for slower links which may require larger values when dealing with large files or when dealing with a bad link that frequently jumps between being offline and online. - Download on High Cost Link: when enabled, the oMG will download the update even when a high cost WAN link is in use (e.g. a cellular connection).
 By default this option is disabled, since most updates are done on a "low cost" link such as a WiFi access point within a vehicle depot.
-Note: if bandwidth consumption is a concern (e.g. due to cost) then set the cellular link to be a high cost link, and disable the Firmware Download on High Cost Link option. - Required Free Disk Space: default is 100 MB.
+Note: if bandwidth consumption is a concern (e.g. due to cost) then set the cellular link to be a high cost link, and disable the Download on High Cost Link option. - Free Disk Space: default is 100 MB.
 This field can be used to override the minimum disk space required, when a partial download of an update occurs and the oMG does not think there is enough disk space available after resuming (e.g. when switching from high cost to low cost connection and resuming the download).
-This field should only be modified in consultation with Sierra Wireless Technical Support.
+This field should only be modified in consultation with In Motion Technical Support.